syntasso/instruqt-kubecon/11-bonus-deploy-operator-to-kubernetes/assignment.md

 id: kx3btbmriphs
 type: challenge
 title: 'Bonus: Deploy operator to Kubernetes'
-teaser: It is time running locally, and start deploying to Kubernetes
+teaser: It is time to stop running locally, and start deploying to Kubernetes
 notes:
 - type: text
   contents: |-